ioBroker/ioBroker.vis/src/README.md

 - ✅By edit widget, if someone enters URL that starts with the same `http(s)://hostname:port/(vis/)data.html` ask to short to `(vis/)data.html`

 - [Gestures] (do not implement)
-- Last change ?
-Denis
+- Last change by Rx
 - Signal by Rx

 ### Runtime